 Suggested Thailand Tours

-A round up tour by Viator to the highlights of Northern Thailand.
-7-day highlight tour stopping at temples of Ayutthaya, Sukhothai, museums in Chiang Rai and important temples in Lambang and Chiang Mai.
+A round-up tour by Viator.
+7-day highlights of Ayutthaya, Sukhothai, museums in Chiang Rai and important temples in Lambang and Chiang Mai.

 Visit all the main islands Phi Phi, Ko Lanta, Ko Muk, Ko Rok, Ko Ha, Maya Bay, and Ko Racha Yai in a short time.
 All meals, Snorkelling and fishing equipment provided.